I tackle housework in a sort of wing it, haphazard manner.

 I wash up a bit like a maniac.
 My wife has seen me wash up a lot, though she pointed out she had never seen me ‘prepare’ the washing up before.
 And by prepare what she means is pouring washing up liquid all over the dishes from a height.
 Sometimes from a foot in the air.
 Just cause I can.
 And it’s fun.
-I mostly get everything clean. that’s the important things right?
+I mostly get everything clean.
+That’s the important thing right?
 Like 90% clean…alright, 80% clean.
 I never said it was one of the things I was good at.

 I also get water everywhere.

 On the floor, on the cats, on myself.

 I always, always have this dark wet spot on my t-shirt over my podge from where water has splashed onto me.
 Either because I had the tap on a bit too fast or because the water has hit a spoon and gone mental.
 The podge gets in the way from time to time.

 Irons from the 1800’s – either this of a picture of the podge.

 When I was ironing, I burnt my podge.

 Okay, so I was ironing in my pants.
 I do a lot of things in my pants.
 And by pants, for Americans, I don’t mean a pair of trousers.
 I do actually mean my underwear.
 I was ironing in my pants, though the exact reasons why escape me – I suspect I may have bee ironing the trousers I was going to wear.
 It wouldn’t be the first time.
 It won’t be the last time.